 Think of it as a defensive strategy.
 Tucked in close to the body, the theropods’ vulnerable arms were effectively removed as incidental targets during combat with horned dinosaurs.
 Over time, Tyrannosaurs with stubbier arms fared better than their longer-armed brethren and survived to pass on their genes.
 This gradually resulted in smaller and smaller front limbs for the species in general.
 Although shorter, the arms still retained power to assist the animal in rising, and possibly in other, secondary manners, like “flossing” and mating, but mainly, they shrank because they were a risk to the predator during predator-prey interaction.
 Lastly, as an added bonus, the diminution of the front limbs, and the resultant reduction of its overall front end mass, most likely enabled the animal’s skull to further increase in mass, making the head bigger and its bite even more lethal as the arms got smaller.

-And that’s my take on why Tyrannosaurus rex wasn’t built like the strong-armed “Indominus rex” from “Jurassic World.”
+And that’s my take on “T-Rex Tiny Arms” and why Tyrannosaurus rex wasn’t built like the strong-armed “Indominus rex” from “Jurassic World.”
 With its huge head and lethal bite, it was the land shark of its day.
 It didn’t have big arms because it didn’t need them, and, in fact, long (and vulnerable) arms would have been a detriment to it.